 Some main settings are Auto Reply, Security, IMAP/SMTP, and Keys.
 If you have chosen the Visionary plan, then you can ProtonVPN with an email account.

-Services must be platform-independent so that every user can get a chance to use it.
+Services must be platform-independent so that every user can get a chance to use them.
 Tutanota cares more about user’s preferences that’s why it is compatible with Android, iOS, Linux, Windows, macOS, and Browser.

 In the case of ProtonMail, it has limited platform support such as Andriod, iOS, and Browser.
 Again in ProtonMail vs Tutanota Comparision, ProtonMail last the lead.
 That’s the reason it lost against Tutanota in ProtonMail vs Tutanota comparison.